Louis Verstraete: Loan to Waasland-Beveren (second stint)

 In January 2021, Verstraete moved again on loan to Waasland-Beveren, until the end of the season.
 The loan deal includes a purchase option.
 On 18 April 2021, Verstraete became match winner for Waasland-Beveren in a crucial must-win match against Oud-Heverlee Leuven, in which he scored two goals to help the club avoid direct relegation.

 Auckland FC

-On 17 September 2024, Verstraete joined Auckland FC alongside two other international visa players, Luis Felipe Gallegos and Guillermo May, agreeing a move to Auckland FC for their inaugural A-League Men's season.
-On 1 February 2025, Verstraete scored his first goal for Auckland FC in a 2–1 win over Macarthur FC.
+On 17 September 2024, Verstraete joined Auckland FC for their inaugural A-League Men's season, alongside two other international visa players, Luis Felipe Gallegos and Guillermo May.
+On 1 February 2025, Verstraete scored his first goal for the club in a 2–1 win over Macarthur FC.
+On 9 March, in a 1–1 draw with the Newcastle Jets, Verstraete received his first red card for the club, becoming only the second player in Auckland FC's history to be sent off, after Adama Coulibaly.

+Verstraete made 25 appearances during the 2024–25 season, scoring two goals and providing three assists as Auckland secured the Premiership.
+His performances earned him a place in the Professional Footballers Australia (PFA) A-League Team of the Season, alongside teammates Hiroki Sakai, Francis de Vries, and Alex Paulsen.

+Verstraete scored his first goal of the 2025–26 season in a 2–1 win over Adelaide United.
+Verstraete was awarded Auckland FC's A-League Men Most Valuable Player for the season.
+Verstraete missed just two matches across the campaign and finished the regular season with two goals and three assists in 24 regular season matches.

+On 21 July 2026, the club announced that Verstraete had departed the club.
+Auckland FC stated that Verstraete would return to Belgium for personal and family reasons, with the club receiving an undisclosed transfer fee as part of the transfer.